Thursday, November 14, 2013

 Committees want a superintendent who not only knows how to solve problems, but one who can “see around the corner” to predict and prevent future problems.

 Budget management and financial responsibility are critical skills, especially in a down economy.
 Committees expect that the superintendent accepts this charge seriously and takes the necessary steps to properly manage resources and avoid wasting money.
+The image presented by the staff and having a motivated workforce are important to green committee members.
+They want to see that the staff take pride in their work.

 Committees recognize the knowledge and talent of superintendents, yet they understand that it is impossible to know it all.
 Superintendents should not be afraid to ask for help when needed.
 Committees felt that this was a sign of strength and not weakness.